eesahasan1/Data-Engineering-Repository/README.md

 Key elements include:
 - Creating a Docker network for seamless communication between the PostgreSQL database and pgAdmin
 - Integrating batch data transfer from external sources
-- Automating the ingesting process using python scripts
+- Automating the ingestion process using a python script

 **Just one so far!** 😆